 Himroo and the Mashru

-Originated in the city of Aurangabad in the 15th century CE, the fabrics of the Himroo and the Mashru are luxurious legacies that have been passed down since the times when they were special only for the nobles.
+Emerging from the city of Aurangabad in the 15th century CE, the fabrics of the Himroo and the Mashru are luxurious legacies that have been passed down since the times when they were special only for the nobles.
 Woven with silver and gold threads, these fabrics blend both cotton and silk in a special handloom to produce the distinct and comforting finish of the texture.
 The process of weaving Himroo is more intricate and requires exclusive skill to master the finery of texture.

 Paithani saree

-Narayan Peth saree
+Narayan Peth Saree

 From the district of Solapur, the Narayan Peth sarees are famous for their broad and vibrant borders.
 They are usually strewn around with little motifs called rudrakshas, that strikingly contrast with the rest of the fabric.
 The zari along the border or pallav of the saree is designed with threads of pure gold.
 The immaculate motifs of the Narayan Peth saree are usually of flowers and animals.